-In 2024, the Lunar New Year will begin on Saturday, February 10, marking the “year of the dragon.”
-However, for Thailand, 2024 is the “year of the Naga” — the mythical snake.
-The year of the dragon is said to be a time of potential and opportunity.
+In 2024, the Lunar New Year will begin on Saturday, February 10th, marking the "Year of the Dragon."
+However, for Thailand, 2024 is the "Year of the Naga"—the mythical serpent.
+The Year of the Dragon is believed to be a time of potential and opportunity.

-Lunar New Year is a holiday marking the first new moon of the lunar calendar, which is the traditional calendar used in many Asian countries, including China, Vietnam, and Korea.
+Lunar New Year is a holiday marking the first new moon of the lunar calendar, the traditional calendar used in many Asian countries, including China, Vietnam, and Korea.
 In these and other Asian countries, it is one of the most important holidays of the year.

-2024 will be the year of the dragon
+2024 will be the year of the dragon.

-Each Lunar New Year corresponds to a zodiac sign, which includes several animals based on the 12-year cycle.
-Lunar New Year 2024 is the “year of the dragon”, the fifth sign in the zodiac calendar.
-People born in the year of the dragon are said to be confident, independent, charismatic, ambitious, adventurous and fearless.
-However, there are different zodiac signs depending on the country, such as 2023, which is the cat in Vietnam and the rabbit in China.
+Each Lunar New Year corresponds to a zodiac animal, which includes various animals based on a 12-year cycle.
+The Lunar New Year of 2024 is the "Year of the Dragon," the fifth sign in the zodiac calendar.
+People born in the Year of the Dragon are said to be confident, independent, charismatic, ambitious, adventurous, and fearless.
+However, the zodiac animal varies depending on the country; for example, in Vietnam, 2023 was the Cat, while in China it was the Rabbit.

-Recent Dragon years include 2012, 2000, 1988, 1976, 1964 and 1952.
+Recent years of the Dragon include 2012, 2000, 1988, 1976, 1964, and 1952.

 China